touero/carp/README.md

 ## Repository Introduction

-&emsp;&emsp;This is an integration task that encapsulates selenium twice, which allows us to crawl different websites with a set of encapsulated code and perform different task types.
+This is an integration task that encapsulates selenium twice, which allows us to crawl different websites with a set of encapsulated code and perform different task types.

 This repository contains：